Pupil Premium

 At Woodlands we are committed to `closing the gap` and the additional funding is making a big difference in improving the life chances of our children.
 The impact of Pupil Premium is measured in a variety of ways.
 This includes looking at pupil outcomes (including performance data at the end of key stages); pupil & parent voice; attendance; impact of safeguarding and welfare interventions.
 The Pupil Premium Strategy documents at the bottom of the page provide further details.

-Our Pupil Premium Leader, Mrs Liversey, along with the Governors, will publish information annually on how the Pupil Premium Grant has been spent (see documents below) to ensure that all our children can be the best they can be.
-The link Governor for Pupil Premium, Tracey Sadler reviews the strategy during termly meetings with the pupil premium lead.
+Our Pupil Premium Leader, along with the Governors, will publish information annually on how the Pupil Premium Grant has been spent to ensure that all our children can be the best they can be.
+The link Governor for Pupil Premium reviews the strategy during termly meetings with the pupil premium lead.
 Our Pupil Premium startegy is reviewed annually.
-Our next review will be September 2022.
+Our next review will be December 2025.

 As with pupil premium, funding for looked-after children should be managed by the local authority virtual school head.
 They should work with schools, including the designated teacher, to decide how to use the funding effectively to support looked-after children.